 For example, don't put standard "A" shape light bulbs (more on that below) in recessed ceiling light fixtures - the light would get "lost" inside your fixture and not be of much use as a light source!
 Instead, only use the recommended shape/type of bulb for each fixture (or lamp) in your home.

-The 'A'-shape light bulbs are what you think of when you think of a typical household light bulb: an upside-down pear-shaped bulb that gives off light omnidirectionally (360 degrees).
+The 'A'-shape light bulbs are what you think of when you think of a standard household light bulb: an upside-down pear-shaped bulb that gives off light omnidirectionally (360 degrees).

 The numbers after the "A" determine the bulb's diameter at its widest part in 1/8ths of an inch.